-The percentage increase in the median remuneration of employees in the financial year 2019-20:
+3. The percentage increase in the median remuneration of employees in the financial year 2020-21:

-The Percentage Increase in the median remuneration of employees in the financial year 2019-20 is 0%.
+There is no increase in median remuneration of employees in the financial year 2020-21

-4. The number of permanent employees on the rolls of Company as on 31st March, 2020 Total number of permanent employees on the rolls of company as on 31st March, 2020 is 7.

-5. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial Remuneration
+- 4. The number of permanent employees on the rolls of Company as on 31st March, 2021: Total number of permanent employees on the rolls of company as on 31st March, 2021 is 7. - Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial Remuneration